 The School of Film & Photography is dedicated to keeping the students, staff, and faculty safe during this unprecedented time.
 Because the art & creativity of filmmaking and photography depend so heavily upon in-person production, the SFP has worked with Montana State University to create a set of guidelines for every student production.
 These guidelines (outlined below) come from the standard set by the professional industry.
 We encourage you to familiarize yourself with these guidelines and hold the students around you to the professional standard.

-In order for productions to continue, the following MSU polices must be followed:
+In order for productions to continue, the following MSU polices should be considered:

-- All film crews, cast, photographers, models and actors, regardless of MSU affiliation, will be asked to sign an acknowledgement of risk regarding their participation in student productions.
-Although crews and casts will do their best to limit potential exposure to COVID-19 through proper mask and distancing guidelines, the acknowledgement of risk will require signees to acknowledge the inherent risks in participating in film or photography projects where constant mask use and distancing measures are difficult to maintain throughout the production.
+- All film crews, cast, photographers, models, and actors, regardless of MSU affiliation, are required to sign an acknowledgement of risk regarding their participation in student Although crews and casts will do their best to limit potential exposure to COVID-19 through proper mask and distancing guidelines, the acknowledgement of risk asks signees to acknowledge the inherent risks in participating in film or photography projects where constant mask use and distancing measures are difficult to maintain throughout the production.
 Participants will assume all risk and liability for their participation in these productions and hold Montana State University and its' affiliates harmless.
-Printed and signed waivers must be delivered to SFP Interim Director, Alexis Pike before production begins.
+Printed and signed waivers must be kept by the producer of each film or photo project.

 - As available to the public, it is strongly recommended all MSU affiliated student crews and casts should be tested for COVID-19 before, during, and at the end of shooting/filming.
-These tests have been identified as currently available by appointment at Nova Health in Bozeman and as ordered by a physician for testing at Bozeman Deaconess Health facilities.
 The responsibility of verifying costs and availability lies with the student and not MSU.
-It is not required MSU students share their results with others, however, if they chose not to be tested or share their test results, the crew, and cast must take this into account when considering the individual's role during filming/shooting and the overall safety of the cast and crew.
+It is not required for MSU students share their results with others, however, if they chose not to be tested or share their test results, the crew and cast must take this into account when considering the individual's role during filming/shooting and the overall safety of the cast and crew.

-- During shooting/filming, the actor/model can remove his or her mask for no more than ten minutes to be photographed/filmed.
-Social distancing will be practiced by the crew when the model/actor's mask is off.
-After shooting/filming unmasked actors, appropriate sanitization will be carried out on furnishing, materials, etc. situated within six feet of the model/actor during the shot.
+- All cast & crew members are required to wear masks on set.
+During shooting/filming, the actor/model can remove their mask during shooting.
+Social distancing should be practiced by the crew when the model/actor's mask is off.
+After shooting/filming unmasked actors, appropriate sanitization will be carried out on furnishing, materials, situated within six feet of the model/actor during the shot.

 - All Models/Actors will maintain appropriate social distancing in master shots that require more than a single unmasked actor.

-- Film & Photography students can utilize spaces in VCB for shooting their photos/films and will adhere to social distancing, mask use (excluding model/actor being filmed), and sanitize the spaces used before and after each activity.
+Film & Photography students can utilize spaces in VCB for shooting their photos/films and will work to maintain to social distancing, mask use (excluding model/actor being filmed), and sanitize the spaces used before and after each

 - If a member of the film/photo crew does not feel well or has been exposed to someone who is positive for COVID-19, they will not be involved in filming/shooting until it is safe for them to rejoin the production.